How to Make Money Blogging

-Because my main income-producing blog is a natural health and wellness blog, the misc affiliate programs pertain to the natural health and wellness niche.
+Because my income-producing blog is primarily a natural health and wellness blog, the misc affiliate programs pertain to the natural health and wellness niche.

 I've found it vitally important not to focus too much of my energy on promoting affiliates.
 What works best for me is to focus on content first, advertisement second.

 I don't regularly utilize banner ads for Amazon.
 Instead, I focus on text links to various products (or types of products) mentioned in my blog posts.
 As you can see in my Homemade Taco Seasoning post, I link to relevant utensils and ingredients.